gconnect/cartdev-kit/README.md

   </tr>
 </table> -->

-CartDevKit is an all in one package to help you get started building your project on Cartesi
+CartDevKit is an all in one package to help you get started building your project on Cartesi.

+The CartDevKit CLI tool is designed to streamline the process of setting up new projects by providing developers with a wide range of templates for backend, frontend, Cartesify, and mobile development.

 ![CartesiKit Architecture](images/architecture.png)